tempgitab/datasciencecoursera/GettingCleaningDataProject/README.md

 - 3. Uses descriptive activity names to name the activities in the data set
 - 4. Appropriately labels the data set with descriptive variable names.
 - 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+For  more details on each step see code documentation.